Coming to Live at Brian Lewis House

 John, pictured right, spent a few months with us recovering from open heart surgery.
 He was so impressed with Brian Lewis House, and how the stay aided his recovery, that he wrote a short piece about his experiences which you can see here Convalescing In Brian Lewis House.
 He has now returned home, and is again enjoying life to the full.
 He keeps in touch with friends at the house and often visits on his bike.

 Individuals wanting a respite stay at Brian Lewis House need to meet the same eligibility criteria as long-term residents.
 After an initial stay, they may come back again from time to time for short-stays if there is a room.
 Short stays are charged on a daily or weekly basis.
 We can sometimes assist in obtaining benefit or charitable grants, if needed, to pay for short-term respite care.
-For further information, contact our Administration Manager on 01865 790439 (with answer-phone) or 01865 262220.
+For further information, contact our Administration Manager – details on our Contact Us page.